 Symptoms associated with IBS-C and CIC can be difficult to discuss with a close family member, let alone a doctor.
 But your quality of life and overall health could benefit in the long term by seeking treatment.

-If you experience the bloating, abdominal pain, cramping, constipation, and mucus in the stool that often indicate a condition that is uncontrolled, make an appointment to talk to your primary care physician or gastroenterologist, if you have one.
+If you experience the bloating, abdominal pain, cramping, constipation, and mucus in the stool that often indicate a condition that is uncontrolled, make an appointment to talk with your primary care physician or gastroenterologist, if you have one.
 Making a list of your symptoms and any questions you may have in advance can help eliminate some of the discomfort in talking about your health.

 A number of treatments are available for IBS.
 Seeing your doctor could be the first step in finding out which is right for you.
 From medications to lifestyle changes, there are many options that can help you avoid the complications associated with IBS.